Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 The decoy effect works because our brain automatically rejects the cheapest alternative since it feels inferior to the other choices, whether or not they actually fit our needs.

 When it comes to the most expensive of the three, our subconscious mind intervenes and convinces us that the extra features are not necessary or worth the additional cost.
-So, we end up choosing the middle ground.

 Conclusion: Pricing Psychology Can Help You Sell More Stuff!